Extras

 There are many points to review in your head during each exercise.
 Most of the time you'll correct one point and the other point you just corrected will go back out of whack.
 Cycle through the points.

-• Core is engaged, pulling belly button back towards spine, and butt is tucked in.
+- Core is engaged, pulling belly button back towards spine, and butt is engaged and tucked in.

 1. Twisting Arm Circles